pivotal/docs-tap/prerequisites.hbs.md

-# Prerequisites
+# Prerequisites for installing Tanzu Application Platform

-The following are required to install Tanzu Application Platform:
+The following are required to install Tanzu Application Platform (commonly known as TAP):

 ## <a id='tn-and-cont-img-reg-reqs'></a> VMware Tanzu Network and container image registry requirements